-Clare has more than 18 years of real estate and related experience in the residential and urban renewal sector ranging from architectural design to the development and strategic review of large scale assets and sites.
-She has held senior real estate development roles with PwC Australia, Aecom, Stockland and Mirvac and last year was noted as one of Australia's 100 influential women by the Financial Review.
-Clare is Chair of the Housing, Property and Equipment Committee.
+Clare has more than 20 years of real estate and related experience in the residential and urban renewal sector ranging from architectural design to the development and strategic review of large scale assets and sites.
+She has held senior real estate development roles with PwC Australia, Aecom, Stockland and Mirvac and in 2018 was noted as one of Australia's 100 influential women by the Financial Review.
+Clare is a member of the Housing, Property and Equipment Committee.